htcondor/htcondor/docs/admin-manual/cm-configuration.rst

 ------------

 The Center Manager machine, or CM, is a role that usually runs on one machine in your pool.
-In some ways, it defines the extend and scope of the pool.
+In some ways, it defines the extent and scope of the pool.
 A central manager must run at least one *condor_collector* and *condor_negotiator* daemon, and most pools run exactly one of each.
 Some large sites run multiple collectors, perhaps on multiple machines, to handle the load